se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     decimals: 3
 });
 ```
-On the other hand, using versions of Angular 2 and above, your code would look something like this:
+On the other hand, using versions Angular 2 and above, your code would look something like this:

 ```
 <input numerictextbox k-min="-10" k-max="100" k-step="0.75"
   k-format="n" k-decimals="3"/>
 ```
 Instead of worrying about how to transform the element, you can declare what you want to happen.
 It should be a numeric textbox; it should have a minimum value of -10; etc.
-Rather than spending time on how the program flows and what should get loaded first, you can define what you want and Angular will take care of the dependencies.
+Rather than spending time on how the program flows, you can define what you want and Angular will take care of the dependencies.

 ### Benefit: Simplified MVC pattern and reduced coding.

 Angular framework is embedded with the MVC (Model-View-Controller) software architectural setup.
 The HTML, is what is presented to the user (along with some CSS for layout).
 This represents the View component.
-Next to it, we have the accompanying `component.ts` files.
+Next to it, we have the `component.ts` files.
 This is the controller.
 Essentially, it can choose which data to push to our view (`.html`).
 Lastly, we have the model.
 In Angular, the model will mostly be our services, which we can access through our controller.
 Services are a way to retrieve, update and process data to and from the backend.
 ![MVC Pattern](https://www.grazitti.com/assets/2018/06/reasons-5.jpg)

 Most frameworks require developers to split the application into multiple MVC components.
-After that, the developer has to write code to put them together again.
+After that, the developer has to write code to put them together.
 Angular, however, strings it together automatically.
-As explained in this [article](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) on the official website, Everything happens under the hood.
+As explained in this [article](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/) on the official website, everything happens under the hood.
 Angular ensures Separation of Concerns and automatic synchronization between the components.
 That saves developers time.
 >According to a <a href="https://blog.qburst.com/2017/05/make-your-apps-load-faster-with-angular-2/">survey</a>, every 100-millisecond improvement in page loading speed led to 1% increase in revenue for Amazon.

 [source](https://blog.angular-university.io/why-angular-angular-vs-jquery-a-beginner-friendly-explanation-on-the-advantages-of-angular-and-mvc/)

 ### Benefit: Angular CLI

-At `ng-conf` 2016 the Angular team announced the Angular CLI, a command-line interface (CLI) to automate your development workflow in applications using versions Angular 2 and above.
+In 2016 the Angular team announced the Angular CLI, a command-line interface (CLI) to automate your development workflow in applications using versions Angular 2 and above.
-It is recommended to use Angular CLI for creating Angular apps as you don't need to spend time installing and configuring all the required dependencies and wiring everything together.
+It is recommended to use Angular CLI for creating Angular apps as you don't need to spend time installing and configuring all the required dependencies.

 > npm install -g @angular/cli